 I’ve previously written in great detail about “post-production testing” from primarily an Observability standpoint.
 Monitoring is a form of post-production testing, as is alerting, exploration and dynamic instrumentation.
-It might not even be stretching it to call techniques like featuring flagging and gating as forms of testing in production.
-User interaction or user experience measurement — often performed using techniques like A/B testing and real user monitoring — constitute as testing in production as well.
+It might not even be stretching it to call techniques like feature flagging and gating as forms of testing in production.
+User interaction or user experience measurement — often performed using techniques like A/B testing and real user monitoring — can be interpreted as a form of testing in production as well.

-There has been some discussion in certain circles about how such forms of testing could possible replace pre-production testing.
+There has been some chatter in certain circles about how such forms of testing could possibly replace pre-production testing.
 Sarah Mei had a thought provoking discussion about this a while ago.
 There’s a lot to unpack here and while I don’t agree with all of the points Sarah makes, there’s a hell lot I do see eye to eye with.
 Sarah goes on to state that:

 Conventional wisdom says you need a comprehensive set of regression tests to go green before you release code.
 You want to know that your changes didn’t break something elsewhere in the app.
 But there are ways to tell other than a regression suite.
 Especially with the rise of more sophisticated monitoring and better understanding of error rates (vs uptime) on the operational side.